patrickwest/EukRep_Pipeline/README.md

 ### Automated binning
 * This step is important for separating multiple eukaryotic genomes in your sample.
+* It is important to have genomes separated before gene prediction in order to obtain as high quality of gene predictions as possible.
 * Requires per-scaffold coverage information

 Performed with CONCOCT: